Arkansas Wildflowers Color Springtime in The Natural State

 Where to find wildflower landscapes

-Almost 1,000 miles of Arkansas highways have been designated and wildflower routes and the AHTD has also reduced mowing and limited the application of herbicides on the routes to encourage floral growth.
+Almost 1,000 miles of Arkansas highways have been designated and wildflower routes and the AHTD has also reduced mowing and limited the application of herbicides on the routes to encourage floral growth along these travel routes.

 View a map of suggested Arkansas wildflower routes to see a map of suggested wildflower routes and photographs of some of the flowers found along these drives covering the landscape.